flare-foundation/fasset-closed-beta/README.md

 1. [Download](https://www.docker.com/products/docker-desktop/) and install Docker Desktop.
 2. Start the MySQL server as a Docker container `docker compose up -d` and keep it running every time you run the scenario.
 3. Enter the MySQL as root with password root (default) and execute the `init.mysql.sql` file to create the `fassetbot` user and set permissions.
-4.Set up the database `user` and `password` in the `secrets.json` by adding this block to the list and changing the password to the one you use.:
+4.Set up the database `user` and `password` in the `secrets.json` by adding this block to the list and changing the password to the one you use:
 	```
 	"database": {
 	    "user": "fassetbot",